fozy81/form-builder/docs/developer.md

+---
+title: This is my title
+layout: page
+---

 ## API description

 Data is stored in documents compromising of a single **Item**.
 Firstly, each **Item** stores all the meta-data associated with the project it is associated with.
 Nested beneath the **Item** and **Form**(s).
 The Form contains all the meta-data required for the form.
 Beneath each form at the **Question**(s).
 Questions contain all the information about the question as well as a 'response' field which is the raw response input by the user.